blackducksoftware/hub/openshift/README.md

 An openshift 3.5 or higher cluster.
 Other clusters may also work with slight configuration changes.

+Note: For Openshift 3.4 and lower, config map variables may need to be substituted with environment variables.
+This can be solved on a case-by-case basis for your cluster, based on what API features are/aren't present.

 ## Restrictions

 There are two general restrictions when using Hub in Kubernetes.